Suyashkhare1209/Akatsuki-Hackorbit/README.md

 Simulation code completed with frontend and backend

 COMMIT 7
-Finalized the UI and functionality and doing the final checks ,commiting a few of the theme template we used
+Finalized the UI and functionality and doing the final checks ,commiting a few of the theme template we used and the frontend files (with UI integration left)